-The Thermapen has been shown to exhibit very low

-calibration drift over the course of many vears.
-You can have confidence that your Thermapen ONE is accurate to within 0.3 °C and your Thermapen Classic is accurate to within 0.4 °C and that it will remain accurate.
+The Thermapen has been shown to exhibit very low calibration drift over the course of many years.
+You can have confidence that your Thermapen is accurate to within 0.4 °C and that it will remain accurate.

-Because the Thermapen is so

-much more sensitive and accurate than almost all other digital, instant-read or dial thermometers, side by side comparisons with other home thermometers will often show dramatic differences.
+Because the Thermapen is so much more sensitive and accurate than almost all other digital, instant-read or dial thermometers, side by side comparisons with other home thermometers will often show dramatic differences.
 If you try to compare readings side by side in food, in the air or in an uncontrolled liquid like running water, you further compromise your test by failing to account for the wide variation of temperatures throughout such substances.
 That said, if you are determined to check the accuracy of your Thermapen or any other probe thermometer, you can using the following in-home procedures at any time.

-Only thermometers certified by a calibration laboratory traceable to UKAS and an accuracy at least four times better than the Thermapen should be used to do side by side testing and calibration of your Thermapen, only then in a controlled liquid bath stable to better than ±0.1 °C. DO NOT use a home thermometer to check your Thermapen.
+Only thermometers certified by a calibration laboratory traceable to UKAS and an accuracy at least four times better than the Thermapen should be used to do side by side testing and calibration of your Thermapen, only then in a controlled liquid bath stable to better than ± 0.1 °C. DO NOT use a home thermometer to check your Thermapen.
 It's a waste of time.
 Instead use your Thermapen to check your other thermometers.